Order-disorder transition in the zero-temperature Ising model on random graphs: Introduction

 \section{Introduction}

 The Ising model is a cornerstone of equilibrium statistical mechanics \cite{Ising:1925,Brush1967Ising}.
-Beyond its original scope of ferromagnetic phenomena, the model is a general reflection of discrete units' tendency to align their state with neighbours, e.g. agents' opinions in social systems \cite{Castellano2009social}.
-With temperature in a canonical ensemble playing the role of noise or deviations from the alignment tendency, the model at temperature zero is relevant as a noise-less base case.
-The zero-temperature limit of the equilibrium model, however, is not reflected by actual kinetics with temperature fixed at zero.
-While the former simply assigns all probability mass to the ground state configurations, the latter explicitly probes the energy landscape, especially local minima above ground state energy.
-This energy landscape, in turn, is generated by the underlying graph or interaction network.
+Beyond its original scope of describing ferromagnetic phenomena, the model is a general reflection of discrete units' tendency to align their state with neighbors, e.g., agents' opinions in social systems \cite{Castellano2009social}.
+With temperature in a canonical ensemble playing the role of noise or deviations from the alignment tendency, the model at temperature zero is relevant as a noiseless base case.
+The zero-temperature limit of the equilibrium model, however, is not equivalent to the actual kinetics with temperature fixed at zero.
+While the former simply assigns all probability mass to the ground state configurations, the latter explicitly probes the energy landscape, especially local minima above the ground state energy, if the initial spins are drawn uniformly at random, which corresponds to an initialization at infinite temperature.
+The energy landscape, in turn, is generated by the underlying graph or interaction network.